gdkrmr/BTCParser.jl/README.md

 ## About

 A pure Julia implementation of a [Bitcoin](https://bitcoincore.org/) blockchain parser.
-Before using it you must install a bitcoin client and download the blockchain.
+Before using `BTCParser.jl` you must install a bitcoin client and download the entire blockchain.

 Bitcoin core should save the blockchain data into `$HOME/.bitcoin/blocks`, `BTCParser.jl` will look there by default.
 You can change this directory by